You are here:

 Professional Bio

-Elizabeth Foulke is a writer, educator, and the Assistant Editor of the Ocean State Review.
-Her essays and poetry have or will appear in Third Coast, Slag Glass City, Little Patuxent Review, Solstice, and others.
-Her chapter “The Single Woman’s Thousand Shapes of Love in Virginia Woolf’s To the Lighthouse” is forthcoming in Singular Selves: An Introduction to Singles Studies (Routledge, 2023).
+Elizabeth Foulke is a writer and educator.
+Her essays and poetry appear in Third Coast, Slag Glass City, Little Patuxent Review, Solstice, and others.
+You can read her chapter “The Single Woman’s Thousand Shapes of Love in Virginia Woolf’s To the Lighthouse” Singular Selves: An Introduction to Singles Studies (Routledge, 2023).
 She has a long-standing interest in the intersection of gender, race, and singleness and has received awards for her work in the public humanities and excellence in teaching.